When creating a Scene, the geographical features such as the ground, sea, and mountains are essential.

 This will be the water material that we will use this time.
 By the way, ‘WaterProNight’ is the water meant for a night scene, as the name suggests.

 Next, let’s make a basin on the terrain.

 In the Inspector for Terrain, set up the parameters for ‘Paint Height’ as follows.

 Draw a circle with upheavals by dragging the mouse in the Scene to shape a basin.

 Drag ‘WaterProDaytime’ from the Project view and place it so that it fits into the basin on the Scene.

 If the size doesn’t fit, adjust the ‘WaterProDaytime’ by scaling and moving it.

 You can also upload the created terrain to STYLY.

-However, if you upload the terrain created with Unity to STYLY as it is, it will cause some problems, for example, you won’t be able to scale or rotate it.
-In the worst case, you can’t even upload it due to the file size.
+However, if you upload the terrain created with Unity to STYLY as it is, it will cause some problems.
+For example, you won’t be able to scale or rotate it.
+In the worst case, you can’t upload it due to the file size.
 So, please refer to the following two methods to upload a terrain to STYLY.

-The first one can be used for free, but it has drawbacks; only one main texture can be applied and trees cannot be reproduced, requiring another method to place trees in the STYLY’s scene.
+The first one can be used for free, but it has drawbacks; only one main texture can be applied and trees cannot be reproduced, requiring another method to place trees in a STYLY scene.